-If a student has more than three exams on one given day during semester exam time, the student must discuss with the registrar which exam to re-schedule, and then make arrangements with that teacher to take the exam on a different day of exam week.
+If a student has more than three exams on one given day during exam week, the student must discuss with the registrar which exam to re-schedule and then make arrangements with that teacher to take the exam on a different day of exam week.

-FOUR-YEAR SENIOR
+• FOUR-YEAR SENIOR

-A four-year senior is defined as a student who has attended GLAA for a minimum of 16 quarters completed and who does not have mid-term transfer grades from another school.
+A four-year senior is defined as a student who has attended GLAA for a minimum of 8 completed semesters and who does not have mid-term transfer grades from another school.